Wenn Sie Hilfe benötigen, klicken Sie hier:

 CMB's efforts in these areas differ from those of Internet financial enterprises to some degree.
 We implemented high-availability, high-scalability, and high-flexibility systems under strict supervision and predicated on customer security and experience.
 I can definitely say that CMB now bears favorable comparison to Internet companies in terms of database architecture standards and implementation capabilities.

 In recent years, technology development has brought more software, including operating systems, system software, and application software.
-More and more types of applications are emerging, such as facial recognition, voice recognition, anti-fraud applications, and customer profile managers.
+More and more types of applications are emerging, such as voice recognition, anti-fraud applications, and customer profile managers.
 These applications will evolve into public infrastructure services and will be centralized.
 Those who can develop the best applications will encourage the most cooperation.
 Banks can take advantage of these services and have no need to develop their own.
 Such cooperation will be typical between banks and Internet or technology companies.
-Banks have the final say for the problems that can be solved using facial recognition, and where and how to use this technology.
-This issue cannot be decided by others.

 Constructing the Optimal Distributed Relational Database in the Financial Industry